 Global Value Chains

-CTI has been implementing the APEC Strategic Blueprint for Promoting Global Value Chains Development and Cooperation (GVCs Blueprint) agreed by leaders in 2014, including projects and initiatives related the nine (9) work streams which are:
+The CTI has been implementing the APEC Strategic Blueprint for Promoting Global Value Chains Development and Cooperation (GVCs Blueprint) agreed upon by leaders in 2014.
+The blueprint includes projects and initiatives related the nine work streams:

-Work Stream 2 – APEC GVCs and TIVA Measurement (China, United States);
+Work Stream 2 – APEC GVCs and trade in value added (TiVA) measurement (China; United States);

 Work Stream 3 – Realize the critical role of trade in services within GVCs (Australia);

 Work Stream 4 – Enable developing economies to participate in GVCs (Indonesia; China);